-Traditional methods of validating a potential partner’s credentials are less reliable or not possible, especially in case of privately-owned companies, due to a lack of public access databases.
-For example, while checking a proposed partner’s credit - a crucial first step, the U.S. firm should check with the potential partner’s bank to determine financial health, reputation, and credit worthiness.
+Traditional methods of validating a potential partner’s credentials are less reliable (especially with privately-owned companies) due to a lack of public access databases in India.
+It is advisable to review a potential partner’s suitability by requesting bank documentation concerning the company’s financial health and length of the banking relationship.
 Further details can be sought from accountants, lawyers, industrial associations, and other entities currently working with the firm.
-For technical products, U.S. companies should confirm the technical expertise of the company’s staff, without sole reliance on documentation.
+For technical products, U.S. companies should verify the technical expertise of a company’s staff and not rely solely on documentation.

-To identify agents and distributors, U.S. companies can take advantage of the Initial Market Check (IMC), International Partner Search, Business Facilitation Service (BFS), Gold Key Service (GKS) and Single Company Promotion (SCP), services offered by the U.S. Commercial Service through its seven offices in India.
-To assist with due diligence background checks on local agents and distributors, U.S. companies can take advantage of the International Company Profile (ICP) service.
+To identify agents and distributors, U.S. companies can take advantage of the Initial Market Check (IMC), International Partner Search, Business Facilitation Service (BFS), Gold Key Service (GKS) and Single Company Promotion (SCP) services offered by the U.S. Commercial Service through its seven offices in India.
+For due diligence/background checks on local agents and distributors, U.S. companies can utilize our International Company Profile (ICP) service.
 Virtual services are now offered to address travel restrictions due to the pandemic.
-For more details, go to: https://www.trade.gov/our-services/
+For more details, visit our website.

 Establishing an Office

-The most important factors in choosing a location in India are: (1) physical infrastructure; (2) state government support and flexibility; (3) cost and availability of power; and (4) the law and order situation.
-Other factors to consider include labor availability and cost, labor relations and work culture, and proximity to resources and/or markets.
-Under labor law, an employer with more than 100 workers cannot fire them without permission from a government labor commissioner — something usually impossible to obtain.
+Other factors include labor availability and cost, labor relations and work culture, and proximity to resources and/or markets.
+Under Indian labor law, an employer with more than 100 employees cannot terminate employment without permission from a government labor commissioner, which can be difficult to obtain.

 Given the shortage of good commercial office space at reasonable prices in major Indian cities, business centers are a viable option for new companies wanting to establish a physical presence.
-Business centers are facilities that are ready to move in, wired for communications, and air-conditioned.
-Billing is normally done monthly.
-For long-term use, discounts are generally available.
-Many state governments are creating special technology parks for selected industry sectors like software, biotechnology, and automotive.
+Business centers are ready for move in, wired for communications, and air-conditioned.
+Billing is normally done monthly, and discounts are generally available for long term use.
+Many state governments are also creating special technology parks for selected industry sectors such as software, biotechnology, and automotive.

 Type of Office

-A foreign company or individual planning to set up business operations in India – but choosing not to establish a subsidiary or to form a joint venture with an Indian partner – can do so by establishing liaison, project, or branch offices in India.
-Approval from the Reserve Bank of India (RBI) is required and can be obtained by submitting form ‘FNC’.
-Such companies also must register themselves with the Registrar of Companies (ROC) within 30 days of setting up a place of business in India.
+A foreign company planning to set up business operations in India but choosing not to establish a subsidiary or form a joint venture with an Indian partner can establish liaison, project, or branch offices.
+Approval from the Reserve Bank of India (RBI) is required and can be obtained by submitting form FNC Application for Establishment of Branch/Liaison Office in India.
+Such companies must also register with the Registrar of Companies (ROC) within 30 days of setting up a business in India.

 Liaison or Representative Office